Susanhuynh/Data-Engineering-with-AWS-Nanodegree-Udacity/1_dend_aws_data_modeling/README.md

     + Need high availability: describe a database  where there is very little downtime of the system, it is always on and functioning.
     + Need horizontal scalability: add more machines or nodes to a system to increase performance and add space.

 ### What is PostgreSQL?
 - It is RDBMS and uses SQL.
+It provides various features that reliably store and scale complicated data workloads.
+- PostgresSQL SQL syntax is different than other relational database SQL syntax.